 Congenital heart disease is an abnormality of the heart’s structure and function present at birth.
 It can describe a number of different conditions affecting the heart.
 It is the most common type of birth defect in the United States and causes more deaths in the first year of life than any other type of birth defect.
 Advances in diagnosis and treatment of congenital heart disease, including surgical and interventional catheterization techniques, have saved many lives, and today there are over one million adults living with congenital heart disease in the United States.

-It is often divided into two types: cyanotic (causing a bluish discoloration of the skin and mucous membranes due to not enough oxygen in the blood) and acyanotic.
+Congenital heart disease is often divided into two types: cyanotic (causing a bluish discoloration of the skin and mucous membranes due to not enough oxygen in the blood) and acyanotic.

-In other cases, symptoms such as shortness of breath, a blue tint to the skin, lips, or fingernails, easily tiring with activity, or an abnormal heart rhythm can be signs of a congenital defect.
+Symptoms depend on the type and severity of the condition.
+In some cases symptoms may not appear right away or at all.
+Symptoms such as shortness of breath, a blue tint to the skin, lips, or fingernails, easily tiring with activity, or an abnormal heart rhythm can be signs of a congenital defect.